-Recognizing that community (not school) transmission has been the primary mode of infection, and due to the 14-day incubation of COVID-19, students, families and staff should make extra effort to avoid large gatherings and other situations that put them at greater risk for exposure while school is in session.
+Recognizing that community (not school) transmission has been the primary mode of infection, students, families, and staff should make extra effort to avoid large gatherings and other situations that put them at greater risk for exposure while school is in session.
 No formal health screening process will be conducted, but students and staff who are sick should stay home.
 This will be the most effective way to keep our schools safe and healthy.

 We need everyone’s help to keep all children, staff, family members, and our community safe.
 Masks are required for all adults and children in school settings and for arrival and pick-up.

 Classrooms will have sanitizing/cleaning products that can be used to clean surfaces as needed.
 Common areas will be cleaned throughout the day, including frequently touched surfaces and doors.

 Our HVAC (air handling systems) in each of our buildings are regularly monitored to ensure that they operate as designed.
 We have worked closely with Efficiency Vermont to make improvements in our systems and are confident that our schools’ HVAC systems meet or exceed targets for COVID mitigation.

 Student Arrival and Transportation (Including Riding the Bus)

-For students traveling to school by bus, a daily health screening must be conducted at home for every student prior to boarding the bus.
-Parents are asked to supervise their student(s) until they have been allowed on the bus.
+For students traveling to school by bus, parents are asked to supervise their student(s) until they are on the bus.
 Masks are required for all individuals at bus stops and on the bus.
 Students will have assigned seats and will be spaced out on the bus to provide physical distance.
-School buses will be cleaned and disinfected following health guidance and will be supplied with hand sanitizer.
+School buses will be cleaned and disinfected following health guidance.

 Student Schedules and Attendance